 alpha glucose ring (isomer) → linear glucose isomer → beta glucose ring (isomer)

-At the end of the linear glucose formation, that change station between the alpha and beta rings, is an aldehyde molecule.
-And aldehyde is a chemical structure that’s created when a carbon atom shares a double bond with an oxygen atom, one single bond with a hydrogen atom, and another single bond with another atom or group of atoms (noted as ‘R’ in the model below).
+In addition to their contribution to aging and chronic disease states, AGEs have specific characteristics at the end of glucose formation.
+This transitional phase between the alpha and beta rings involves the presence of an aldehyde molecule.
+Aldehyde is a chemical structure formed when a carbon atom shares a double bond with an oxygen atom, a single bond with a hydrogen atom, and another single bond with another atom or group of atoms (noted as ‘R’ in the model below).

-The aldehyde functional group is very reactive to the amino acid lysine.
-And one of lysine’s superpowers is that it can create spontaneous bonds between proteins and other things–things like this reactive aldehyde that is a part of our linear and intermediate glucose molecule.
+This functional aldehyde group is very reactive to the amino acid lysine.
+And one of lysine’s superpowers is that it can create spontaneous bonds between proteins and other things – things like this reactive aldehyde.
+This interaction between lysine and aldehyde groups adds another layer of complexity and contributes to the structural changes and modifications that can impact cellular function, health, and healing.

 And this is the chemical process of glycation.
 The protein that the lysine molecule brought to the party is now glycated (i.e., protein bound to glucose).
 The chemical process we just went through is not easily reversible and this protein-bound-to-glucose structure is now termed an advanced glycation end product (AGE).

 So what does this mean for you, me and every person on the planet?
 We all have glucose in our bloodstream all the time.
-And that means we’re forming AGEs on a regular basis too.
+And that means we’re forming AGEs on a regular basis.

-The good news is that with normal or regulated blood sugars, the AGE production is low.
-And with a diet high in antioxidants such as vitamin C, quercetin, turmeric and resveratrol, the ability to rid the body of AGEs is high.
-(Exercise also plays a role in thwarting the accumulation of those AGEs!)
+The good news is that with normal or regulated blood sugar levels, the AGE production is low.
+And with a diet high in antioxidants such as vitamin C, quercetin, turmeric, and resveratrol, the ability to rid the body of AGEs is high.
+In terms of lifestyle, exercise also plays a role in thwarting the accumulation of AGEs.

-But what do you think happens when there is more sugar in the bloodstream?
-Imagine this whole chemical shift-change happening in multiples!
+But what do you think happens when there’s more sugar in the bloodstream?
+Imagine this whole chemical shift-change happening in multiples.
 Multiply that again.
 And again.
 And now imagine that happening in the body of someone who is sedentary and not eating a rainbow-rich diet.

 Our takeaway?
 Glycation is happening all the time.
 It’s a natural part of aging.
-But we have the opportunity to either slow or accelerate that aging process by choosing what we eat and how we move, especially as we age.
+We have the opportunity to either slow or accelerate that aging process by choosing what we eat and how we move, especially as we age.
+Functional Nutrition Counselors help their client’s reduce exposure to AGEs and improve their health by recommending supportive dietary and lifestyle modifications.

 Related Blogs: